BSB40120 – Certificate IV in Business

 Overview

-This qualification is suited to those working as administrators and project officers.
-In this role, individuals use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyse information from a variety of sources.
+Individuals in these roles carry out a mix of specialist and moderately complex administrative or operational tasks that require self-development skills.
+They use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyse information from a variety of sources.
 They may provide leadership and guidance to others with some limited responsibility for the output of others.

-Target groups for the BSB40215 Certificate IV in Business are international students who are:
+Target groups for the BSB40120 Certificate IV in Business are international students who are:

-• Seeking to pursue a career as a business administrator
+• Seeking to pursue a career as in business

 • Seeking to enter a new industry sector